A gentle breeze

 Honeysuckle is the name for a group of shrubs, vines, or herbs in the Caprifoliaceous family.
-These plants can be identified by their opposite leaves, and flowers that have either bilateral or radial symmetry and flare into a trumpet-like shape(1).
+These plants can be identified by their opposite leaves and flowers that have either bilateral or radial symmetry which flare into a trumpet-like shape(1).

 The focus on pollinator gardens is a relatively recent concept.
 Naturalists and ecologists began noting the decline of pollinator species as a result of habitat loss and pesticides.
 Tara Mitchell writes in an article for the Ecological Landscape Alliance, “The goal of the effort is to provide sufficient food (nectar and pollen) to reverse the decline of pollinators, bees in particular, and to provide habitat (milkweed) for monarch butterflies.”
 (4) Mitchell then continues by stating:

 “Bees, both the European honey bee and native bees, are not only essential for the reproduction of many flowering plants, but are also responsible for pollinating billions of dollars worth of agricultural crops.
 Monarch butterflies, although not economically important pollinators, are also a focus of the Pollinator Garden effort due to their popularity and their highly visible and drastic decline (around 90% over 20 years).”
 (4)

 The need for the intentional planting of pollinator gardens is more important than ever.
 With the loss of wild places where flowers and pollinators naturally exist, it is up to us to support these vital parts of the ecosystem.

 Pollinator gardens don’t necessarily need to be big.
 You can plant flowers in a window box or in a container on your front porch.
 Even these little places will contribute to the well-being of our natural environments.
 If you are looking for more information about planting a pollinator garden, the University of Michigan released “Tips for Planting a Pollinator Garden” which can provide you with the basics.